comp-imaging-sci/hallucinations-tomo-recon/README.md

 # hallucinations-tomo-recon
 Codes related to the paper "On hallucinations in tomographic image reconstruction" by Bhadra *et al.*: https://arxiv.org/pdf/2012.00646.pdf.

+## System requirements
+* Linux
+* NVIDIA GPU(s)
+* NVIDIA driver >= 440.59, CUDA toolkit >= 10.0
+* Python 3.6

+Additional dependencies that are required for the reconstruction methods and for computing hallucination maps are mentioned under each section.

 ## Directory structure and usage
 * `recon_data`: Contains 5 data samples each (indexed as 0-4) from in-distribution (ind) and out-of-distribution (ood) data.
 Each data sample contains the true object, segmentation mask and simulated k-space data.
 * `UNET`: Contains codes used for reconstructing image using a pre-trained U-Net model.